November 2, 2016

 Symptoms include severe pain on either side of the lower back, vague pain or a stomach ache that doesn’t go away, blood in the urine, nausea or vomiting, fever and chills, and urine that smells bad or looks cloudy.

-According to a multicenter pragmatic trial published in the New England Journal of Medicine, that included the Cook County Health and Hospitals System, bedside ultrasound performed by trained clinicians is an effective first line-screening test.
+According to a multicenter pragmatic trial published in the New England Journal of Medicine, that included the Cook County Health, bedside ultrasound performed by trained clinicians is an effective first line-screening test.
 “The ultrasound proved to be just as safe as CT, while reducing cost, length of stay, radiation exposure and ultimately long term cancer risk,” said Dr. Bailitz.

 “The physician is able to perform and interpret the bedside ultrasound quickly while speaking with the patient real time about the results.
 Patients get a faster diagnosis and appreciate the one-on-one care,” said Dr. Bailitz.